luk036/ellipsoid-method/multiplierless.md

 first-class design objective.
 The third is a systematic study of the filter
-architecture: the direct and transposed forms realize the same transfer function but differ substantially in adder depth and register count, and the choice interacts with the coefficient ordering that the CSD quantizer produces.
+architecture: the direct and transposed forms realize the same transfer function but differ substantially in adder depth and register count, and the choice interacts with the coefficient ordering that the CSD quantizer produces;
+the synthesis counts reported in @sec:experiments are a first datapoint, not a substitute for that study.

 ## Acknowledgments